Registering as an employer

 As part of registering, you will need to enter your name and email address, as well as your employer PAYE reference and Accounts Office reference.

-You will be given a new Government Gateway User ID – write it down or take a screen print and you will need it to use the service and/or to make online payroll submissions.
+You will be given a new Government Gateway User ID – write it down or take a screen print.
+You will need it to use the service and/or to make online payroll submissions.
 You will also need to create a password – make sure to keep it somewhere safe.